hippough/facial-expression-recognition/README.md

-# Facial Expression Recognition
+# Footwear Image Classification

-This project implements facial expression recognition system using NVIDIA Jetson Inference library.
-The model has been retrained on a comprehensive facial emotion dataset to classify human emotions with high accuracy.
+This project implements a footwear image classification system using NVIDIA Jetson Inference Library.
+The model has been retrained on a comprehensive footwear dataset to classify different types of shoes with high accuracy.

 ## Overview

-The system can classify facial expressions into 7 distinct emotional categories, making it suitable for applications in human-computer interaction, sentiment analysis, and behavioral studies.
+The system can classify footwear into 3 distinct categories, making it suitable for applications in e-commerce, inventory management, fashion analysis, and automated retail systems.

 ## The Algorithm

 ### Model Architecture

-The model uses a ResNet-18 architecture that has been retrained on the [Face Expression Recognition Dataset](https://www.kaggle.com/datasets/jonathanoheix/face-expression-recognition-dataset?resource=download).
-For training, 100 images per emotion category were used from the original dataset.
+The model uses a ResNet-18 architecture that has been retrained on [this footwear classification dataset](https://www.kaggle.com/datasets/hasibalmuzdadid/shoe-vs-sandal-vs-boot-dataset-15k-images).
+For training, 4000 images were used for each category, 500 were used for validation, and 500 were used for testing.

-### Emotion Categories
+### Footwear Categories

-The model classifies facial expressions into the following 7 categories:
+The model classifies footwear into the following 3 categories:

-1. Angry
+1. Boot
-2. Disgust
+2. Sandal
-3. Fear
+3. Shoe
-4. Happy
-5. Neutral
-6. Sad
-7. Surprise

 ## Setup